jabedek/frontend-ts-library/README.md

-# ✨Frontend TS Library - Frotsi ✨
+# ✨FROTSI - Frontend TS Library ✨

 ## _Extra Stuff for Frontend Development!_

+This package should not be taken very seriously BUT it does provide many useful features.

 Frotsi provides basic extensions for Math, Promise, String, Array globals objects.
 Besides that it adds some additional utils for various areas.
 All these functions will amp your work on building components/views/custom-html-elements etc.